On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies: Analysis of the Circulant Laplacian Dynamical Model

-In the previous parts of this article, we have studied conditions for linear (circulant) protocols to be gathering.
-For a circulant interaction graph, i.e., a circulant weight matrix $W\in \R^{N\times N}$, we can actually exploit its structure even more to describe the dynamics of such protocols more precisely.
-As indicated in {\Cref{thr:gathering}}, the longtime behavior of \eqref{eq:f_lin} mainly depends on the spectral properties of $W \in \R^{N\times N}$.
-Fortunately, all eigenvalues and eigenvectors can be analytically derived for such a circulant matrix (see e.g. \cite{G05}). \begin{proposition} Let $W\in \R^{N\times N}$ be a circulant matrix generated by a vector $w=(w_0,\dotsc,w_{N-1})^T\in \R^N$.
+\Cref{thr:gathering-circulant} provides a simple condition for \cld/ protocols to be gathering.
+For general linear systems such as \eqref{eq:f_lin_circ} it is well known that spectral properties of the system matrix determine the longtime behavior.
+For a circulant matrix all eigenvalues and eigenvectors can be analytically computed as follows (e.g. \cite{G05}). \begin{proposition} Let $W = \circulant(w_0,\dotsc,w_{N-1}) \in \R^{N\times N}$ be a circulant matrix.
 Then its eigenvectors $v_j\in \C$ ($j=0,\dotsc,N-1)$ are given by